 In addition to the maps, there are three primary log files and one optional log files.
 These are all comma delimited (*.csv) files that are typically read using Excel.

 Note: When you install Century, an Excel spreadsheet with meta-data for each log file is included.
 You will find this file in the same directory as the User Guides.
+These spreadsheets will list all the output parameters, their description and units.

 1. Century-succession-log: The primary log file that outputs a snapshot of data at every successional time step.
 These data are averaged by ecoregion and are most useful for analyzing variation over time and across ecoregions.